singnet/dev-portal/docs/products/DecentralizedAIPlatform/DevelopersTutorials/IntegrationTrainingService/index.md

 The AI developer needs to implement 8 methods for daemon <a href="/assets/files/training.proto" download>training.proto</a>

 Most of the methods are free, but the methods for validation and training are paid, the price for them can be found through validate_model_price & train_model_price.
 As a service provider, you must implement the logic of calculating the price for these two methods.
-You can always return 1 cog or make dynamic logic depending on the parameters and dataset.
+You can always return 1 AFET or make dynamic logic depending on the parameters and dataset.

 AI consumer will call all these methods: